austinhuang0131/austinhuang0131.github.io/donate.md

 ## Bank transfer

-* Interac E-transfer: `im@austinhuang.me`, has autodeposit, security question not needed.
+* Interac E-transfer: `im@austinhuang.me`.
+Security questions not required when sending from most banks, but please contact me if it asks you for one.
-* SEPA: Please email me first.
+* SEPA and (Transfer)Wise: Please contact me first.

 ## Gift cards